Using Mathlink Cubes to Introduce Data Wrangling with Examples in R: Data wrangling tasks

 Data wrangling involves a variety of tasks that clean, transform, and restructure data into a format that is more suitable for analysis.
-Some of the most common tasks involved in data wrangling include filtering, selecting, mutating, arranging, grouping, and summarizing, as described below.
+Using the same terminology as the \texttt{dplyr} package (19), some of the most common tasks involved in data wrangling include filtering, selecting, mutating, arranging, grouping, and summarizing, as described below.

 \textbf{Filtering} is the process of selecting rows that meet certain logical conditions.
 This is analogous to extracting a subset of records that share specific characteristics.
-For instance, an analyst might filter a dataset to include only observations where the variable `age' is above a certain value so that an analysis can be completing only on this subset of observations.
+For instance, an analyst might filter a data set to include only observations where the variable age is above a certain value so that an analysis can be completed only on this subset of observations.

-\textbf{Selecting} is the process of choosing specific columns that are relevant to the analysis.
+\textbf{\emph{Selecting}} is the process of choosing specific columns that are relevant to the analysis.
 This involves focusing on particular variables of interest and excluding others that are not pertinent to the analysis question at hand.

-\textbf{Mutating} is the creation or transformation of variables within a data set.
+\textbf{\emph{Mutating}} is the creation or transformation of variables within a data set.
 This may include adding new variables that are functions of existing ones.
 For example, an analyst might calculate the body mass index (BMI) for a set of observations using information in two other columns, height and weight, and add this as a new column to the data set.

-\textbf{Arranging} is the process of sorting a data set by the values within one or more columns.
+\textbf{\emph{Arranging}} is the process of sorting a data set by the values within one or more columns.
 An analyst can order the observations in ascending or descending order based on the values of the specified variables.

-\textbf{Grouping} is the process of partitioning a data set into subsets based on the unique values of one or more variables.
+\textbf{\emph{Grouping}} is the process of partitioning a data set into subsets based on the unique values of one or more variables.
 Each group consists of observations that share the same value for the grouping variable(s), facilitating targeted analyses within these subsets.
-Often grouping is used to facilitate the calculation of subsequent summary statistics, for example, if an analyst wants to calculate the average BMI within several age groups, they could first group the data by `age'.
+Often grouping is used to facilitate the calculation of subsequent summary statistics, for example, if an analyst wants to calculate the average BMI within several age groups, they could first group the data by age.